 TEXAS

-Texas is such a special state, we made an entire article to explain its state requirements!
+Texas is such a special state that we made an entire article to explain its home inspector requirements!

-Home inspectors in the state of Texas are regulated by the Texas Real Estate Commission (TREC).
+Home inspectors in Texas are regulated by the Texas Real Estate Commission (TREC).
 They have some of the most thorough oversight and documentation in the country, so you can find links below.

 The application to become an Apprentice Inspector can be found here.